 Nature of clinical services delivered: In team clinic, patients are seen every 3-4 months to assess progress and, if relevant, readiness for bariatric surgery; team clinic lasts 4hrs and involves patients meeting with each discipline for assessment/re-assessment.
 Fellows will gain experience working on an interdisciplinary team and conducting assessments with new patients focused on the relationship between obesity and their psychological health.
 Other clinical services provided range from brief behavioral health interventions and/or problem-solving sessions, to 8-12 sessions of psychotherapy focused on meeting specific goals identified during assessment.
 Interventions may focus on both weight management, as well as other comorbidities that affect weight such as disordered eating, depression, anxiety/stress, sleep difficulties, sleep apnea, and pain management.
 Referral to specialty mental health services is utilized as indicated.
-Fellows will have the opportunity to provide group psychotherapy focusing on behavioral weight management and/or disordered eating, most commonly binge eating, night eating, and at times bulimia nervosa.
-There will be additional opportunities to facilitate Behavioral Medicine portions in the interdisciplinary Medication Groups and Surgery Groups coled with physicians, PTs, and RDs.
+There will be additional opportunities to facilitate Behavioral Medicine portions in the interdisciplinary Medication Groups and Surgery Groups co-led with physicians, PTs, and RDs.
 The Medication Group is for Veterans who are considering or being prescribed weight loss medications such as Semaglutide or phentermine/topiramate.
 The Surgery Group is for Veterans who are considering pursuing bariatric surgery (laparoscopic sleeve gastrectomy or Roux-en-Y gastric bypass).
 Fellows may also conduct pre-surgical psychological evaluations for bariatric surgery candidates.

 Given that the CRH WMC offers all virtual appointments, VA Video Connect (VVC) and phone modalities are used for all patient encounters.
 Fellows will gain experience in working on a virtual Obesity Medicine team and interacting with all providers virtually (i.e., using Teams, Zoom etc.), in addition to coordinating care among the team and with providers at other VAs.
-Fellows may also join the monthly bariatric team meeting.

 Amount/type of supervision: 1hr/week plus "on the fly" supervision during triage, team clinic, and as indicated.
 Pace: Moderate pace.
 Progress notes and triage assessments should be drafted within 24 hours.
 Evaluations should be written within one week of initial meeting.
-Time commitment: 4-8hrs (8hrs preferred, in order to gain experience across various domains of Obesity Medicine and weight management)
+Time commitment: 4-8hrs (8hrs preferred, in order to gain experience across various domains of Obesity Medicine and weight management) Rotation Types Offered: Minor only